Vibe Coding My Mom’s 4-Year Medical Mystery

 Enter Claude #

-A few weeks ago, during her latest flare — when she was running 38.3°C fever and couldn’t leave her apartment — I decided to try something.
+During her March flare — when she was running 38.3°C fever and couldn’t leave her apartment — I decided to try something.

 As a Machine Learning Engineer, I use AI models daily for work.
 Instead of just feeding Claude code and training metrics, I started feeding it every detail about my mom’s condition — lab results, symptoms, photos of rashes, the complete medical timeline spanning 30+ doctors and mountains of diagnostic paperwork.